Religious History Of St. John Baptiste

 That first winter of 1847, the priests started teaching children in the settlement.
-The 4th of October, 1860, three members of the Order of Sisters known as the Grey Nuns of Montreal, arrived in Ile a la Crosse after a long and exhausting 63-day journey over rivers and lakes, and 37 portages; twice they escaped a tragic death.
+The 4th of October, 1860, three members of the Order of Sisters known as the Grey Nuns of Montreal, arrived in Ile-a-la-Crosse after a long and exhausting 63-day journey over rivers and lakes, and 37 portages; twice they escaped a tragic death.
 They had left Montreal June 4th, 1860 and then from St. Boniface on July 30th, and finally arrived in October.
 They were: Sisters Agnes (Rose Caron), Philomene Boucher, Aimee Pepin, Sister Marie Luce Fortier, (a member of the Third Order of St. Francis).

-When Bishop Tache asked Mother Deschamps, the Superior General, to send Sisters to Ile a la Crosse in 1860, the Superior accepted on condition that they would have all the necessary spiritual and material assistance.
+When Bishop Tache asked Mother Deschamps, the Superior General, to send Sisters to Ile a la Crosse in 1860, the Superior accepted on the condition that they would have all the necessary spiritual and material assistance.
 The Bishop informed her that the mission was very poor and the resources uncertain.
 He could not even promise the essentials.
 It is, therefore, under the most primitive conditions that the Grey Nuns began their work of teaching, assisting the sick and the infirm, and instructing the Natives in elementary hygiene and home sanitation.
 Bishop Grandin described the Grey Nuns as,

 They occupied the first convent, although still unfinished.
 A few rooms at the convent were reserved and made available to the sick on October 6th: the first patient to be admitted was Philip Bekkatla.
-This first combined dispensary and school was called St. Bruno Hospital and St. Bruno School, as promised to a religious order from St. Bruno, France, the Chartreux monks who had given Bishop Grandin a donation in money for the hospital providing it would be called St. Bruno.
+This first combined dispensary and school were called St. Bruno Hospital and St. Bruno School, as promised to a religious order from St. Bruno, France, the Chartreux monks who had given Bishop Grandin a donation in money for the hospital providing it would be called St. Bruno.
 So, within two days of their arrival, the Grey Nuns gave medical care from the dispensary, and a month later they opened a boarding school which they administered until 1905.
 Fifteen children attended and were kept as boarders.
 In 1876, another boarding school was built for 33 children, it was the School of Our Lady of The Sacred Heart.

 In 1871, Sara Riel (Louis' sister) (Sister Marguerite-Marie), came to serve at the school and hospital until her death in 1883, at age 34.
 In 1885, there were 6 children as boarders and about 30 in the day school.
 The school in Ile a la Crosse would not be officially recognized as a boarding school until 1897.
-The second convent was built in 1865-66 and a third one in 1872.
+The second convent was built in 1865-66 and the third one in 1872.
 From 1869 to 1881, the school was in a building separate from the Sisters' convent.
 When the Sisters were asked to keep some elders, the hospital was also referred to as the hospice and the infirmary of St. Bruno.
 In 1912-13, another school was built.

 A fourth convent-school, called the School of The Holy Family, was built in 1917.
 Another school was built in 1921 and yet another in 1926, which served as a boarding school; a seventh convent was built in 1962.

-September 21, 1917, four Grey Nuns returned to Ile a la Crosse.
-On October 1st, Father Marius RossignoL, OMI, reopened the School of the Holy Family for 22 children and 4 boarders.
+September 21, 1917, four Grey Nuns returned to Ile-a-la-Crosse.
+On October 1st, Father Marius Rossignol, OMI, reopened the School of the Holy Family for 22 children and 4 boarders.
 After the fire of 1920, a new school had to be built for 50 children; 25 of them were boarders.
 Its official opening was on October 24, 1921.

 The first school was a little grey building with a box stove in the centre of the room.
-There was a wood pile outside from which teachers would pull the frozen pieces of wood to keep the fire burning.
+There was a woodpile outside from which teachers would pull the frozen pieces of wood to keep the fire burning.
 Children had to wear mukluks and what-have-you on their feet to keep warm.
 French was taught and there was no such thing as grades.
-Catechism was taught and also reading, arithmetic, and singing.
+The catechism was taught and also reading, arithmetic, and singing.
 No scribblers were in existence; slates were used.
 The food was simple but plentiful with loads of vegetables from the mission garden tended by the Oblate Brothers; at times the school children had their garden chores.
 They soon learned how to bake bread, clean fish, to sew and mend their moccasins; to clean oil lamps and refill them; to do elementary carpentry, mechanics, and shoe repair.

-It was indeed a mission school that operated on a shoestring budget, provided partly by a very small grant from the Federal Government, but the greater part of the funding came from benefactors of the Bishop and from the generosity of the Grey Nuns.
+It was indeed a mission school that operated on a shoestring budget, provided partly by a very small grant from the Federal Government, but the greater part of the funding came from benefactors of the Bishop and the generosity of the Grey Nuns.
 Children came from Beauval, Patuanak, and Green Lake.
 The residential school belonged to the Federal Government.
 In 1929, there were 42 boarders; the administration was left to the Oblates.
 Provincial Government grants helped to support the day school for the Metis.

-Keeping the Catholic School of the Holy Family open seemed like a never ending battle with government officials throughout the years.
+Keeping the Catholic School of the Holy Family open seemed like a never-ending battle with government officials throughout the years.
 The school closed several times; when it reopened in 1935, two additional classrooms were added.
-The school did not always meet the requirements in terms of numbers, so that no financial help would come from the Department of Education.
+The school did not always meet the requirements in terms of numbers so that no financial help would come from the Department of Education.
 In 1942, a third classroom was added.
 The result of a census in 1944 revealed that there were 137 children of school-age, both Metis and white.
 Through the generosity of benefactors from eastern Quebec and Ontario, a building capable of accommodating twice the school registration replaced the old one in 1946.

 The public school closed and the teachers at the separate Catholic school would finally be paid by the Department of Education.
 The cost of the upkeep of the boarding school remained a burden to Bishop Martin Lajeunesse, OMI.
 On July 18, 1945, the question of a private school was partially resolved; the old convent looked good after renovation; it was occupied by the girl boarders.
 The boys were in another building (it had been put up for the centennial celebrations in 1946).
-There were then 115 boarders and 150 day students in four classrooms; a fifth classroom was in use in the boys' shelter.
+There were then 115 boarders and 150-day students in four classrooms; a fifth classroom was in use in the boys' shelter.

 A large school was then constructed to replace the mission school; oil furnaces and running water were a great improvement.
 Over the years a new wing and an auditorium were added.
 More teachers were hired.
 However, High School students had to resume their schooling in The Pas and Prince Albert until High School was offered in Ile a la Crosse.
 Tache Hall and the boys' boarding house were blessed on December 6, 1964.